lukso-network/docs/docs/faq/help.md

 # Help Center

+## Where can i get help on products?

+If you have questions or need help with our products including the [Migration Service](https://migrate.lukso.network/), [L14 Network](https://l14.universalprofile.cloud/) and the [Universal Profile Browser Extension](/install-up-browser-extension), please visit our [Official Support Center](https://support.lukso.network/).

 ## How to stay up to date about LUKSO?

 You can follow LUKSO on [Twitter](https://twitter.com/lukso_io), read the latest article on [Medium](https://medium.com/lukso) articles, and follow the announcements on the LUKSO [Discord](https://discord.gg/lukso) server.